 • And finally, assess the acceptability, relevance, and usability of the modified programme with patients with inflammatory and non-inflammatory musculoskeletal conditions who are working in Scotland.

-Across the study’s main stages we will be recruiting across a number of different groups for each of the workpackages, including patients with inflammatory or non-inflammatory musculoskeletal conditions, employers across small-, medium- and large-enterprises, and a range of healthcare professionals.
-We primarily intend to recruit participants through existing clinical contacts (such as rheumatology services, pain clinics, physiotherapy and occupational therapy) as well as existing professional and research networks.
+Across the study’s main stages we recruited across a number of different groups, including patients with inflammatory or non-inflammatory musculoskeletal conditions, employers across small-, medium- and large-enterprises, and a range of healthcare professionals.
+For our final user-testing phase we engaged with people with musculoskeletal conditions working in a variety of work settings to get their views on the adapted programme.

-How will this research benefit patients and society?
+How does this research benefit patients and society?

 The Making it Work™ programme has been successful in Canada in supporting people with inflammatory arthritis to stay in work for as long as they wish to.
 This not only has obvious economic benefits for society, but participation in working life is also known to have many personal and social benefits for individuals.
-This study will help us to effectively tailor this programme to the Scottish context, both for those working with inflammatory and non-inflammatory musculoskeletal conditions.
+This study has helped us to tailor this programme to the UK context, both for those working with inflammatory and non-inflammatory musculoskeletal conditions.

 Study team